 What do I do with my Progress Reports?

 Ask one of your instructors to sign it, verifying attendance and satisfactory progress.
 Make a copy for your files, and fax and/or mail it to the address specified on the progress report before the deadline.
-If in-between quarters, come to the Worker Retraining office, B131 or N211.
+If in-between quarters, come to the Workforce Education office in B131.
 We will check your grades and sign the form.
 You will then copy, fax and mail as above.

 Does CAT/TB pay my tuition?

 No. CAT is only approval to go to school and to suspend your job search.
 TB is only an extension of UI benefits.
 Tuition is paid through other sources such as Worker Retraining, Financial Aid, WIA, Scholarships, etc., depending upon eligibility.